 “But I love you, I want to take care of you.”

 “I love you too, but you have to let me do things my own way.
-This is not healthy.
-You take control of my life decisions without consulting me first.”
+This is not healthy, you taking control of my life decisions without consulting me first.”

 “I can’t believe how selfish you are!
 I do EVERYTHING for you and now you’re blaming me for it!”

-This is an example of a codependent relationship from the other side — the side of a partner who gets smothered and pampered too much.
+This is an example of a codependent relationship from the other side—the side of a partner who gets smothered and pampered too much.
 It may seem really nice on the surface.
 You may even think, “Damn, I wish my boyfriend/girlfriend did that for me.”
-But the truth is that it’s just as unhealthy and it will eventually lead to just as many problems.
+But the truth is that it’s just as unhealthy and will eventually lead to just as many problems.

-Before we go (I realize this is getting long, and I still haven’t found my keys), I want to make a final note about relationships and sacrifice.
+Before we go (I realize this is getting long, and I still haven’t found my keys), I want to make a final note about sacrifice and how it relates to boundaries.

-The biggest counter-argument — or rationalization, depending on your perspective — is that sometimes you have to make sacrifices for the people you love.
+The biggest counter-argument to implementing strict personal boundaries—or rationalization, depending on your perspective—is that sometimes you have to make sacrifices for the people you love.

 This is true.
 If your girlfriend/boyfriend has an unreasonable need for you to call them every day, even if it’s just to talk for three minutes, then it may be reasonable to make a small sacrifice to make them happy.